JnBrymn/JnBrymn.github.io/_posts/2018-04-16-better-click-tracking-1.md

 ## Promoting Items with _Statistically Significant_ Clickthrough

+So here's where the magic happens.
+We know that we can't just promote the items with the highest click count otherwise we would promote the Presto Plunger which has the highest click count merely because it's been shown 20 times more than any other item.
+And we know that we can't just promote the items with the highest clickthrough rate because occasionally you'll get items like the shiny faucet that have superficially high clickthrough rate simply because they've been viewed a few times and one of those times got a click.

-In order to deal with the shiny faucet problem we need to introduce one more piece of information - the overall clickthrough rate across the entire catalog.
-If we roll up the previous result set...
+Our goal then is to identify the items that we are _confident_ really do have a higher-than-normal clickthrough rate.
+And in order to identify these items we introduce one more piece of information - the overall clickthrough rate.
+If we roll up the previous result set across all items in the catalog...

 ```
 SELECT